SPONSOR A RESIDENT DOG

 * Her boyfriend, Atticus

-Atticus is an 11-year-old, handsome boy whom we received as an owner surrender on December 3, 2018.
+Atticus is a 12-year-old, handsome boy whom we received as an owner surrender on December 3, 2018.

 Atticus had multiple health issues when he arrived at the sanctuary which required immediate medical attention.
 In spite of not feeling his best, he did very well meeting the other resident dogs and fits in very nicely.